Annuity Calculator

 What is the difference between fixed and variable annuities?

-Should I take an annuity or a lump sum?
+Should I take an annuity or a lump sum from my pension?

 How are annuity payments taxed?